moumar/deepstream.io-website/src/docs/client-js/options/readme.md

 _Type_: Number<br>
 _Default_: `5`

+### maxReconnectInterval
+Specifies the maximum number of milliseconds for the reconnectIntervalIncrement.
+When the amount of reconnections will reach this value then reconnectIntervalIncrement will be ignored.<br>
+_Type_: Number<br>
+_Default_: `180000`

 ### rpcAckTimeout
 The number of milliseconds after which a RPC will error if no ack message has been received.<br>
 _Type_: Number<br>